erdeszt/graphient/README.md

 implicit val getLongResponseDecoder: Decoder[GetLongResponse] = deriveDecoder[GetLongResponse]

 // `responseData` is an F[GetLongResponse] where F is your effect type(has to support cats-effect `Sync`).
-// You can add extra headers or other information by passing in a third argument of type `Request[String, Nothing] => Request[String, Nothing]`
+// You can add extra headers the same way as in `createRequest` passing in a variable number of `(String, String)` args
-// the default is `identity`
+// starting from position 3
 // The imported sttp backend has to use the same F effect val responseData = client.call[F, Params.T, GetLongResponse](Query(TestSchema.Queries.getLong), Params())